Analyzing Crown Proptech Acquisitions (NYSE:CPTK) & Latch (NASDAQ:LTCH)

 |3.00

 54.3% of Latch shares are held by institutional investors.
 Comparatively, 88.0% of Crown Proptech Acquisitions shares are held by institutional investors.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary